 Find the factorial of a number in PLSQL

-This can be defined as the specified number and it multiplies with the previous numbers till the end without multiplies with zero.
-Using the PLSQL we can write an easy program to find the factorial of a number in PLSQL.
+Factorial of a number in PLSQL is defined as the specified number and it multiplies with the previous numbers till the end without multiplies with zero.
+Using PLSQL we can write an easy program using PLSQL.
 Let us see how we can write a program for that.

 In the above image, I have captured examples of up to 10 numbers.
 Using this way you can calculate it for any given number.

-Here let us see how to write a PLSQL program for this.
+Here let us see how to write a program for this.

-Given a number, your task to print the factorial of that number using PLSQL.
+Given a number, your task is to print the factorial of a number using PLSQL.